Cathedral Square, Mobile, Alabama

 Cathedral Square is a municipal park in Mobile, Alabama.
 It is bordered by the streets of North Claiborne, Dauphin, North Jackson, and Conti.

 History

 At one time what is now Cathedral Square was part of Mobile's 18th century Catholic cemetery, the Campo Santo.
 The Campo Santo was roughly 400 ft long by 300 ft wide and filled portions of what are now several city blocks between Joachim, Dauphin, Franklin, and Conti Streets.
 Most of the burials were moved to the new Church Street Graveyard in 1819 as Mobile's city boundary expanded.
 A few graves continued to be accidentally unearthed along Conti Street as late as the 1890s, however.

 The area that is now Cathedral Square quickly became a commercial block filled with buildings after the relocation of the cemetery.
-The buildings were then demolished in 1979 to create a public park facing the cathedral.
+The buildings were demolished in 1979 to create a public park facing the cathedral.
 The current park layout was implemented in 1996.